Nathan-Wall/proto/README.md

 Proto is a programming language that compiles to JavaScript.
 It emphasizes *prototypal programming*, *high integrity*, and *fluent, disambiguated syntax*.
 It is currently in active development and highly experimental.

-Proto compiles to ECMAScript 5.
-It uses ECMAScript 6 as a foundation, but deviates significantly -- even replacing the meta-object protocol.
+Proto uses ECMAScript 6 as a foundation, but deviates significantly -- even replacing the meta-object protocol.
 Though Proto is *like* JavaScript, Proto is *not JavaScript*.
 Unlike CoffeeScript, Proto is not simply syntactic changes layered into the JavaScript language -- it fundamentally differs in many aspects of the language.

 ## Documentation